 Kim Green (Women's Studies/Community Studies, '13) and K.B.
-(Kathleen) Brower (Interdisciplinary Studies, '11) shared the 2010-11 Friends of Women's Studies Prize for Student Activism.
+(Kathleen) Brower (Interdisciplinary Studies, '11) winners of the 2010-11 Friends of Women's Studies Prize for Student Activism.

 Kim won for her outstanding work on lesbian, gay, bisexual and transgender issues.
 Kim has pursued research, networking, and community building with equal devotion.
 She has worked with the Student Assembly’s diversity initiative, has served as co-President of the NAACP W&M chapter, and with LAMBDA Alliance.
 In response to six suicides in Sept 2010, Kim became involved with David Savage’s “It Gets Better” campaign, recording her own experience about “coming out and eventually being accepted and accepting myself.”
 Working with Margie Cook, in the Center for Student Diversity, she completed and posted a video in which members of the W&M community shared their stories.
 The documentary has now been viewed over 10,000 times.